amirmalekicom/snapptrip-quera-contest/README.md

 # snapptrip-quera-contest
 My submissions in SnappTrip contest held by Quera.ir

-Held in 3 phases, front-end volunteers must answer algorithms and front-end questions all in JavaScript and back-end volunteers must do algorithms and back (java) questions.
+Held in 3 phases, algorithm, back-end, and front-end.
+Front-end volunteers must answer algorithms and front-end questions all in JavaScript and back-end volunteers must do algorithms and back-end (Java) questions.

 Submission status: